alekseybeloded/football_injuries/README.md

 We aim to create a user-friendly and informative resource for football enthusiasts, coaches, medical professionals, and anyone interested in the health and well-being of athletes.
 Our goal in future is to raise awareness about injuries in football and their consequences, as well as to provide valuable data for analysis and research.

-Join us on this exciting journey into the world of football injuries!

 ### You can use Football injuries at the following link

 <p><a href="https://sportinj.ru/" class="external-link" style="text-decoration: none" target="_blank"><strong>sportinj.ru</strong></a></p>